Sexual Harassment Overview

 Should I File a California Sexual Harassment Report?

 A report of misconduct can help you establish evidence in your claim.
 The first way to address sexual harassment in the workplace is to ask the harasser to stop.
 Once you’ve done this, write a sexual harassment report complaint to your employer.
 Finally, contact an attorney.
 If the workplace harassment continues after you’ve informed your employer, then make it known.
 Inform every relevant person in your workplace, including supervisors, HR departments, and anyone in a position of authority in your company.
-If it is your supervisor that is doing the harassing, go to their supervisor.
+If your supervisor is doing the harassing, go to their supervisor.

 Banner media